zeddiniaziz/istic-admin-dashboard/README.md

 # University Admin Panel

-A clean, beginner-friendly Angular 19 CRUD application for managing university students and professors.
+A clean, beginner-friendly CRUD application for managing university students and professors.

 ## Features